pran-7-5/eco_style/README.md

 (should be made of hemp fiber)

 solar inverter with wifi phone app = [4 kw] (life = depends) = 200 USD MAX(available all over the world).
-(should be made of Clay body)(one power on indicator LED, wifi controlled over phone app)
+(should be made of Clay body)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 battery = lead battery[300Ah] (not good but for now until hydrogen fuel cell/electrolyzer is available) (life = 10 years if lucky) = 300 USD MAX(available all over the world).

 Electronics
 ________________________________________________
 Internet = starlink(available)(expensive), oneweb(low price)(wait for launch soon)(no separate dish, cable tv or anything required).
-(size needs to be reduced)(one power on indicator LED, wifi controlled over phone app)
+(size needs to be reduced)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 Earbuds = jabra elite 3, jabra elite 4, sony.
 (These have ANC(noise cancellation) features, you have to turn OFF ANC while walking on the road be careful, use ANC only for conference calls)

 Bluetooth speaker = apple home pod/alexa echo studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exists but profit is coming in the way, just need four drivers.
-(size needs to be reduced)(one power on indicator LED, wifi controlled over phone app)
+(size needs to be reduced)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 Phone + tab + pc in one device = samsung/microsoft rollable phone (coming soon)(reduction of electronic waste). https://youtu.be/xT9F9eW6mYI
 (outer body should be made of hemp fiber)

-printer = thermal printers(not for everyone, save paper).
+printer = portable thermal printers(this printer doesn't require ink)(not for everyone, save paper).
-(outer body should be made of hemp fiber)(one power on indicator LED, wifi controlled over phone app)
+(outer body should be made of hemp fiber)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 Ban watches, smartwatches are there.
 (outer body should be made of hemp fiber)

 Security camera = your own country brands, just infrared vision for night, free cloud storage for a week at least for crime detection, but the data center needs to be secure and in the same country.
 (weather, waterproof cameras)(install four in four sides of the house, make sure lights are installed on all sides)= 30 USD/per camera MAX(available all over the world).
-(size needs to be reduced)(outer body should be made of hemp fiber)
+(size needs to be reduced)(outer body should be made of hemp fiber)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

-Door lock = design change required by replacing steel with carbon fiber or hemp fiber.
+Door lock = design change required by replacing steel with carbon fiber or hemp fiber.(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

-Tv = well tv uses a lot of plastic, portable laser Projector are future = anker capsule similar.
+Tv = well tv uses a lot of plastic, portable laser Projector are future = anker capsule 3 and similar.
-(outer body should be made of hemp fiber)
+(outer body should be made of hemp fiber)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 Automobile
 ________________________________________________